smythp/intro-python-workshop/sections/loops.md

 print(flowers)
 ```

-Run this script using [your chosen method](run.md).
-You should see the list as output.
+Save this to a new file called `loop.py` and run it with `python loop.py`.
+You should see the list printed out in the terminal.

 What if we want to print out each item in the list separately?
 For that, we'll need something called a loop: